How the Best Singers Structure Their Singing Practice [Infographic]

 20 minutes: Vocal technique

 Just as ballet dancers focus on their body technique, by perfecting footsteps, singers must work on their vocal technique by practicing different musical techniques.
 There are several ways to help you improve your singing, which will require studying and an open mind!
 These techniques include:

 - Improvisation (learning how to scat and sing a blues scale)

 - Ear training

 Many singers do not take the time to learn these techniques, but the sooner you learn them, the easier they will become.
 If you can improvise and use solfege in your sight reading, and are proficient in ear training and harmony, you will be at the top of your game!

 Are you more of a visual learner?
 Check out this handy infographic to learn how to break up your singing practice routine for maximum efficiency:

 Finally, I would suggest taping or recording your voice with an iPhone, computer, or tape recorder, to hear how your voice is progressing each week, month, year, and so on as you’re learning to sing.
 I hope you take these tips into consideration during your next vocal practice — and if you would like more help on balancing and managing your time, book a vocal lesson with me online today through TakeLessons!

-Post Author: Liz T. teaches singing lessons in Brooklyn, NY, as well as online.
-She is a graduate of the Berklee College of Music with a B.M in Vocal Performance and currently performs all styles of music.
+Liz T. teaches singing, acting, and music lessons in Brooklyn, NY, as well as online.
+She is a graduate of the Berklee College of Music with a B.M in Vocal performance and currently performs/teaches all styles of music including Musical Theater, Classical, Jazz, Rock, Pop, R&B, and Country.
 Learn more about Liz here!